About the National Lottery Heritage Fund

 How can we help?

 We have worked with many organisations who have benefitted from the project planning and mentoring service, and acquired the funding they needed to make their project come alive.
-You know the potential your project has, we can help you show the Heritage Lottery Fund too – we have a 98% success rate for funding applications we assist with!
+You know the potential your project has, we can help you show the National Lottery Heritage Fund too – we have a 98% success rate for funding applications we assist with!
 We are passionate about people and improving the heritage sector, so you can rest assured that your project will be in the best hands.

 We will build upon the skills you have in-house, offering support in the areas you need it most.
 There is plenty of further information about the project planning service, which focuses on the grant bid as a whole, including the activity plan, on our website.